bufferings/kori/docs/en/guide/request-validation.md

 2. Instance-level handler (if provided)
 3. Default behavior

-Each handler can choose to handle the error or pass it to the next handler by returning `undefined`.
+Each handler can choose to handle the error or pass it to the next handler by not returning a response.
 This allows specific handlers to only deal with certain error types.